waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 3. A blob of JSON that the user can edit.
 This blob is seeded from the deployment role data, which in turn is seeded from the role template
-4. A blob of data that the Crowbar framework can edit.
+4. A blob of data that the OpenCrowbar framework can edit.
 This is used by the roles to pass system-generated data to the jigs, and is usually seeded by one of the noderole events.
 5. A blob of data that we get back at the end of a jig run.